 Kinross Winery & Cottages

 Next, the tour heads to Kinross Winery, where you’ll sample some of the region’s best wines in a cozy cellar door setting.
-The guests tend to rave about the depth of the wine experience here, with many feeling they gained a better understanding of Central Otago’s unique terroir.
+The guests tend to love the depth of the wine experience here, with many feeling they gained a better understanding of Central Otago’s unique terroir.
 This stop often includes a brief guided tasting, with cellar door staff providing stories about the wines and the area.

 Many reviews highlight the quality and variety of wines at Kinross, with some describing it as “an in-depth experience showcasing exceptional Central Otago wines.”
-The setting includes charming cottages and a lovely wine garden—perfect for relaxing and soaking in the surroundings.
+The setting includes charming cottages and a lovely wine garden—great for relaxing and soaking in the surroundings.

 Lunch at Kinross (Optional)